Spacetime Instability and Quantum Gravity as Low Energy Effective Field Theory: Quantum gravitational instabilities of spacetime

 \subsection{De Sitter spacetime solutions from quantum corrections}

-The modified Einstein's equations are formally written as the higher-derivative equations, and therefore, they do not necessarily follow the standard description of the general relativity.
-Actually, the vacuum state $w = -1$ of the effective Einstein's equations leads two classical and quantum de Sitter spacetime solution~\cite{Starobinsky:1980te}.
-To discard time-derivative terms of Eq.~(\ref{eq:Hubble-equation}), we get stationary solutions for the Hubble parameter as follows:
+The modified Einstein's equations are formally written as the higher-derivative equations, and therefore, they do not necessarily follow the standard description of general relativity.
+We note that the vacuum state $w = -1$ of the effective Einstein's equations leads to two classical and quantum de Sitter solutions~\cite{Starobinsky:1980te}.
+Discarding time-derivative terms of Eq.~(\ref{eq:Hubble-equation}), we get stationary solutions for the Hubble parameter as follows:

 For $\alpha_3>0$ and relatively small cosmological constant $M_{\rm P}^2 \gg\frac{4\alpha_3\Lambda}{3} $, we can get two de Sitter spacetime solutions~\cite{Starobinsky:1980te,Hawking:2000bb, Shapiro:2001rh,Pelinson:2002ef,Nojiri:2003vn,Netto:2015cba},